-I aspire to experience life fully, learn about my self consistently, and contribute positively to others in ways that helps facilitate a more connected and integrated experience of self and life overall.
+I am a do-er, connector and avid share-er with a passion to contribute positively to others in ways that helps facilitate a more connected and integrated experience of self and life overall.

-I am a Licensed Clinical Social Worker licensed in Massachusetts and New York, with many years of experience working with clients of all life stages and circumstances in various settings, including a premier school for children and teens, supporting their special needs for learning and emotional growth in New York for over ten years.
-I received my BA in psychology and social work from Adelphi University and a MSW from Columbia School of Social Work.
-I am a lecturer at Boston College School of Social Work, and PhD candidate and researcher at Adelphi University, pursuing research in trauma, parenting, post-traumatic growth and Autism.
-I served as an adjunct lecturer at Columbia School of Social Work and Adelphi University in New York.
+As a dual-Licensed Clinical Social Worker in New York and Massachusetts, I have had well over a decade of experience working and collaborating with people of all life stages and circumstances in various settings, including a premier school for kids and teens with various life and learning perspectives in NY.
+I earned my BA in Psychology and Social Work from Adelphi University and a MSW from Columbia School of Social Work.
+I am energized by my contributions as a lecturer at Boston College School of Social Work and Columbia School of Social Work, and am currently a PhD candidate and researcher at Adelphi University, pursuing research in trauma, parenting, post-traumatic growth and Autism.

-My areas of focus are trauma, parenting, anxiety, autism and special populations, specifically individuals and groups that have differences in abilities and life perspectives, and their families.
+The scope of focus in my work remains in the realms of trauma, parenting, anxiety, autism and special populations, specifically individuals and groups that have differences in abilities and life perspectives, and their families.
 I utilize a unique approach that is informed by theory and grounded in a holistic, strengths-based perspective.
 I am a Certified Family Trauma Professional (CFTP), trained child and adolescent yoga instructor through Little Flower Yoga, a Yoga Alliance Certified program; and a certified aromatherapist through New York Institute of Aromatherapy (NYIOA).

 My fervor for promoting empowerment and disseminating knowledge has contributed to activism in the community and partnership with organizations and universities.
 I guest lecture and lead workshops for organizations such as New York Therapy Placement Services, and am a national lecturer in the PESI family, speaking on trauma, resilience, parenting, development, post-traumatic growth and body-based approaches to healing from the bottom-up.
+I've also contributed to writing social emotional curriculum for in-school programs and organizations including EI.
 Read what others are saying.

 On a personal note.